15 Things to Do After College Instead of Getting a Real Job

 Long-term nannying, like working with the same family for a year, can also be an excellent way to develop strong personal references you can provide to other employers down the road.

 Become a Research Assistant

 If you're still living close to a college, look into a research assistantship, as universities have a significant amount of their resources invested into research.
 Although "research" might seem exclusive to the sciences, you'd be surprised how much research goes into other fields, too - from the obvious, like biology, chemistry, and psychology, to the unexpected, like journalism, international relations, and art history.

 Do a Gap Year Program

 If you're interested in putting your time towards a good career, consider a gap year program like the Peace Corps, AmeriCorps, or City Year.

-Not only do these programs provide important life lessons, but they also strengthen your resume and will undoubtedly give you a lot of material to discuss during an interview.
+Not only do these programs provide essential life lessons, but they also strengthen your resume and will undoubtedly give you a lot of material to discuss during an interview.
 Moreover, having participated in a Gap Year program links you with other alumni who may be valuable resources later on in your job search.

 Find an Internship